 Production of the gun from Mauserwerke AG, Wilhelm-Gustloff-Stiftung, and Steyr-Daimler-Puch reached 423,600 units by war's end (some sources go as high as 750,000 examples).
 Production peaked in 1944 with 211,806 units completed.

-Manufacturer: Mauser-Werke AG / Wilhelm-Gustloff-Stiftung / Steyr-Daimler-Puch - Nazi Germany
+Manufacturing Mauser-Werke AG / Wilhelm-Gustloff-Stiftung / Steyr-Daimler-Puch - Nazi Germany

-France; Nazi Germany; Portugal; Yugoslavia
+France; Iraq; Nazi Germany; Portugal; Yugoslavia

 MG42 - Base Series Designation